0xtrooper/ethereum-dex/README.md

 One is a scalable system for high-fee chains like Ethereum that allows for decentralized operation via an indexer that can be run locally or remotely: [Orderbook.sol](OrderBook.sol).
 There are no order minimums and the system can handle spam and dust orders with no issues.

-The other is an on-chain matching engine that consumes more gas but permits full on-chain matching for low-fee chains: [MatchingOrderbook.sol](MatchingOrderBook.sol).
-If too many people place small orders, it might cause an issue (will have to verify with testing).
-But placing some kind of minimum on order sizes that aren't fill or kill will fix this.
+The other is an on-chain matching engine that consumes more gas but permits full on-chain matching.
+It's ideal for low-fee chains but in the current environment with low Ethereum fees it could be viable there as well: [MatchingOrderbook.sol](MatchingOrderBook.sol).
+There is a minimum post order size on markets in this version that's configurable during market creation.
+Any orders below the minimum size are run as fill or kill operations that error out if the order doesn't fill in it's entirety.
+A single base-quote token pair can have multiple markets with different order minimum sizes.
+This keeps the exchange flexible and allows us to get to a level where spam is no longer an issue.

 Both versions have a risk isolation system to prevent malicious tokens from attacking other markets, and have support for both regular ERC20 and non-standard fee-for-transfer tokens.